-6. U. T. Health Science Center - Houston - Renovation of the Speech and Hearing Institute Building for the Institute of Molecular Medicine (Project No. 701-834): Request for Authorization of a Change in Project Scope to Accommodate the Institute of Molecular Medicine with the Finish-Out of Lease Space in the Texas A&M University Institute of Biotechnology Building; Authorization to Prepare Final Plans; Submission of the Project to the Coordinating Board; Advertisement for Bids; and Executive Committee to Award Contracts.--

-The Chancellor concurs in the recommendation of the Executive Vice Chancellor for Health Affairs and President Low that the U. T. Board of Regents:

-- Authorize a change in project scope by accommodating the U. T. Health Science Center - Houston Institute of Molecular Medicine with the finish-out of lease space in the Texas A&M University Institute of Biotechnology Building, in lieu of Renovation of the Speech and Hearing Institute Building - b.
-Authorize the Project Architect to prepare final plans, specifications, and a detailed cost estimate for the project as modified within the previously approved total project cost of \$5,390,000 - c.
-Authorize submission of the modified project to the Texas Higher Education Coordinating Board as required - d.
-Upon completion of final review, and subject to approval of the lease agreement, authorize the Office of Facilities Planning and Construction to advertise for bids - e.
-Authorize the Executive Committee to award all contracts associated with this project within the authorized total project cost.
+- 6. U. T. Health Science Center Houston Renovation of the Speech and Hearing Institute Building for the Institute of Molecular Medicine (Project No. 701-834): Authorization of a Change in Project Scope to Accommodate the Institute of Molecular Medicine with the Finish-Out of Lease Space in the Texas A&M University Institute of Biotechnology Building; Authorization to Prepare Final Plans; Submission of the Project to the Coordinating Board; Advertisement for Bids; and Executive Committee to Award Contracts.--Following brief remarks by President Low and upon recommendation of the Facilities Planning and Construction Committee, the Board: - a.
+Authorized a change in project scope by accommodating The University of Texas Health Science Center at Houston Institute of Molecular Medicine with the finish-out of lease space in the Texas A&M University Institute of Biotechnology Building, in lieu of Renovation of the Speech and Hearing Institute Building - b.
+Authorized the Project Architect to prepare final plans, specifications, and a detailed cost estimate for the project as modified within the previously approved total project cost of \$5,390,000 - c.
+Authorized submission of the modified project to the Texas Higher Education Coordinating Board as required - d.
+Upon completion of final review, and subject to approval of the lease agreement, authorized the Office of Facilities Planning and Construction to advertise for bids - e.
+Authorized the Executive Committee to award all contracts associated with this project within the authorized total project cost.

 At the April 1994 meeting, the U. T. Board of Regents authorized a project for the Renovation of the Speech and Hearing Institute Building for the Institute of Molecular Medicine (IMM) at the U. T. Health Science Center - Houston at an estimated total project cost of \$2,500,000 to be funded from Permanent University Fund Bond Proceeds in accordance with the March 9, 1994, Memorandum of Understanding.
-At the October 1994 U. T. Board of Regents' meeting, authorization was granted for an increase in the authorized total project cost to \$5,390,000 with additional funding from Gifts and Grants.
-Subsequently, the U. T. Health Science Center - Houston has received an offer to lease space from Texas A&M University in its Institute of Biotechnology Building adjacent to the Texas Medical Center.
-A study of the costs and benefits of the two options has determined that the lease space will provide a more functional facility at an equivalent or lower cost per square foot.
+At the October 1994 meeting, the authorized total project cost was increased to \$5,390,000 with additional funding from Gifts and Grants.

+Subsequently, the U. T. Health Science Center - Houston received an offer to lease space from Texas A&M University in its Institute of Biotechnology Building adjacent to the Texas Medical Center.
+A study of the costs and benefits of the two options determined that the lease space will provide a more functional facility at an equivalent or lower cost per square foot.
 The lease agreement is for 10 years with two 5-year options for extension.
 The lease has a beginning rate of \$9.00 per square foot per year for the first 10 years.